rosslh/unitransform/ReadMe.md

 setSaturation(color, 50); // returns hex

 // returns color1 with specified properties replaced the properties of color2
-// accepts a permutation of "hsl" as properties, returns hex useProperties(color1, color2, properties);
+// accepts a subset of "hsl" as properties, returns hex useProperties(color1, color2, properties);
 ```